-Josh is a professional audio engineer who specializes in making records come to life.
+Josh is a RIAA Certified multi gold and platinum audio engineer.
 His customer service skills and attention to detail are unlike any other.
 A Conservatory of Recording Arts and Sciences graduate, Josh is well rounded in all aspects of audio.
 Choosing Josh for your next project will bring everything but disappointment.

 I want to be involved with your next record!
 If you need professional mixing, editing, and/or mastering, give me a shout!
 I do my best to work with all budgets and do my best to have timely turnarounds for records.